AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

 | :math:`Q_{diff} =` flow rate through each diffuser
 | :math:`h_{L,jet} =` head loss in jet leaving the jet reverser

 What is the target shape of the diffuser?
 We know that the diffuser must be sized so that our velocity constraints will be achieved.
 The minimum velocity constraint comes from the need to keep flocs resuspended.
-We also know that in the active region of our sedimentation tank, we want an upflow velocity of 1 mm/s.
-Additionally, because diffusers are a key component of our "sedimentation tank as a circuit", we want to precisely control head loss in the jet leaving the jet reverser because that will help us achieve uniform flow within and between sedimentation tanks.
+We also know that in the active region of our clarifier, we want an upflow velocity of 1 mm/s.
+Additionally, because diffusers are a key component of our "clarifier as a circuit", we want to precisely control head loss in the jet leaving the jet reverser because that will help us achieve uniform flow within and between clarifiers.
 AguaClara designs set head loss in the jet constant at 1 cm.

 Let's begin by finding the internal width of a single diffuser.
 Using conservation of flow, we know that,

 .. math::

-  Q_{diff} = \bar v_{jet}W_{diff}S_{diff} = \bar v_{z_{ff}}W_{Sed}B_{diff}
+  Q_{diff} = \bar v_{jet}W_{diff}S_{diff} = \bar v_{z_{ff}}W_{Clarifier}B_{diff}

 :math:`Q_{diff}` is determined :ref:`as an example <heading_flow_thru_diffuser>`, where we find that :math:`Q_{diff} = 50 \frac{mL}{s}`.